MingRuey/KaggleWidget/Readme.md

 Customed and frequently used tools in Kaggle competitions

--- the JsonReader is currently for iMaterialist Challenge (Fashion) at FGVC5: https://www.kaggle.com/c/imaterialist-challenge-fashion-2018
+-- now Json tools are used for the json file in this competitions: https://www.kaggle.com/c/imaterialist-challenge-fashion-2018